 - Jeremy Percival

-The Committee meets monthly on the first Tuesday with the Field Archaeologist in attendance.
+The Committee meets monthly on the fourth Tuesday of the month.